CPS-Innovation/Polaris/refactor-notes.md

 # Immediate

+- PIIService to take in versionId for its chunking

 - non-doc PDFs
-- update state on unsupportedmediatype
+- Need to do PCD and DAC in doc list

 - remove coordinator terraform entries
 - where config keys have ended up
-- DdeiClient methods to be suffixed Async
 - Test isOCR-ed?
 - Make sure analytics events are ok
 - Other coordinatorclientcalls that can die
 - Should services return ienumerable
-- Need to do PCD and DAC in doc list

 - hack out old BlobStorageServiceStuff

+- update state on unsupportedmediatype

+- dispose streams?

 # Blue post-its

 - AddDocumentNote does not need documentId
 - check test file structure
 - check ReclassificationRequestObject

+# Analytics

+GeneratePdf has changed - go with prefix

 ## Ids